GoDaddy: Marketing

-GoDaddy advocates

-In March 2009, GoDaddy added pro-golfer Anna Rawson.
-In August 2009, Russian native Marina Orlova also became an advocate.

-In 2010, GoDaddy added personal trainer Jillian Michaels as a GoDaddy advocate.
-Michaels is known for her role as a coach on NBC's show, "The Biggest Loser".

-In 2013, Jean-Claude Van Damme starred in a series of GoDaddy commercials where he is seen doing the splits while playing musical instruments before he appears upside down in front of the business owner and whispers, "It's Go Time."
+GoDaddy is known for its advertising on TV and in newspapers, particularly in the US market.

+Celebrity endorsers have included WWE Diva Candice Michelle, racecar driver Danica Patrick, motorcycle drag and land speed racer Valerie Thompson, Dale Earnhardt Jr., Mark Martin, Michael & Mario Andretti, James Hinchcliffe, Olympic swimmer Amanda Beard, pro-golfer Anna Rawson, Marina Orlova, Ella Koon, Leeann Dearing Natalia Velez, personal trainer Jillian Michaels, Chad Johnson, professional poker player Vanessa Rousso, Bar Refaeli, Jesse Heiman, comedienne Joan Rivers, Jean-Claude Van Damme and Walton Goggins.

 Sports sponsorships

 GoDaddy started advertising in the Super Bowl in 2005.
 Since then, the company has expanded its marketing to include sports sponsorships.

 Also, GoDaddy was co-sponsor for ICC Cricket World Cup 2019 that was hosted in England and Wales.

 Super Bowl advertisements

 GoDaddy's 2007 Super Bowl XLI advertisement was criticized in the New York Times as being "cheesy"; in National Review as "raunchy, 'Girls-Gone-Wild' style"; and "just sad" by Barbara Lippert in Adweek, who gave the advertisement a "D" grade.

 The 2008 Super Bowl XLII GoDaddy advertisement received a negative response from the press.
 Adweeks Barbara Lippert described it as a "poorly produced scene in a living room where people are gathered to watch the Super Bowl.
 As we watch them watch, a guy at his computer in the corner of the room drags the crowd over to GoDaddy.com to view the banned ad instead."
 Lippert also said, "it will probably produce a Pavlovian response in getting actual viewers in their own living rooms to do the same."

 In 2009, GoDaddy purchased spots for two different commercials featuring GoDaddy Girl and IndyCar Series driver Danica Patrick for Super Bowl XLIII.
 In "Shower", Danica takes a shower with Simona Fusco Stratten as three college students control the women's maneuvers from a computer.
 "Baseball" is a spoof of the steroids scandal.
 While "Shower" won GoDaddy's online vote, "Baseball" was the most popular of the Super Bowl.
-Both helped increase domain registrations 110 percent above 2008 post Super Bowl levels.
+Both helped increase domain registrations by 110 percent above 2008 post-Super Bowl levels.
 GoDaddy posted Internet-only versions of its commercials during the game, which were extended versions containing more risque content.
 "Baseball" was the most watched Super Bowl commercial according to TiVo, Inc. According to Comscore, GoDaddy ranked first in advertiser Web site follow-through.
 Rob Goulding, head of business-to-business markets for Google, offered an in-depth analysis of Super Bowl spots that aired during Sunday's championship game.
 He said the most successful were multichannel-oriented, driving viewers to Web sites and "focusing on conversion as never before".
 GoDaddy experienced significant Web traffic and a strong "hangover" effect of viewer interest in the days that followed due to a provocative "teaser" advertisement pointing to the Web, Goulding said.